Bartlebys/Bartleby/Documents/BSFS.md

         "default":"Int.max",
         "supervisable": true
       },
+      "priority": {
+        "type": "integer",
+        "description": "The priority level of the node (is applicated to its block)", "default":"0",
+        "supervisable": true
+      },
       "blocksUIDS": {
         "schema": {
           "type": "array",
           "items": {
-            "description": "The ordered list of the Block UIDS", "type": "string",
+            "description": "An ordered list of the Block UIDS", "type": "string",
             "default": "[String]()",
             "supervisable": false,